feurig/redmine-configuration/README.md

 # Redmine Server.
 ![](usr/share/redmine/public/themes/susdev/images/sd_logo_sm.png)

 Suspect Devices maintains a git backup server for repositories hosted by github and bitbucket.
-This server was running trac to track issues and work.
+This site uses Redmine to track issues and work.

-This site replaces trac with Redmine to evaluate its usefullness.
+### Tasks
 * Backup repositories hosted elsewhere.
 * Consolidate work into active/inactive projects
 * Track issues (ticketing)
 * Document server setup.

 # Server configuration
-This server is running on a Ubuntu 18.04 container.
+This server is running on a Ubuntu 18.04 container because redmine uses a version of Ruby that is behind the new LTS (20.04) we will revisit this next spring.

 ```
 apt-get install postgresql